Hazel Vaughn Leigh: Early life

 Hazel Elizabeth Vaughn was born July 27, 1897, in Fort Worth to Bessie Elizabeth DeCory and Sam Vaughn.
 Both parents' families were early Texas settlers.
 Her maternal great-grandfather had arrived in Tarrant County in 1845, and subsequent generations were raised on family land on Oak Grove Road, in present-day southeast Fort Worth.
 Hazel's mother was a graduate of Fort Worth's Polytechnic College; her father worked for Axtell Windmill Supply and was known for his sense of humor.
 Hazel and her older brother, Howard, grew up in a house at the corner of Lipscomb and Rosedale Streets in the area now known as the Near Southside; the family later moved to a home on Travis Avenue.
 She attended the DeZavala School, Alexander Hogg School, took piano lessons at Fort Worth University, and graduated from Fort Worth Central High School in 1915.
 She did not immediately attend college due to ill health.

 Career

 Hazel was active in Fort Worth society.
-She was an active member of the Ich Ka Bibble Club, Yaki Ki Yi Club and Falcolm Hegbeth Social Club until the latter was dissolved after a fatal drunk driving accident resulting from spiked punch at a club party; the club was re-formed as the Junior League of Fort Worth.
+She was an active member of the Ich Ka Bibble Club, Yaki Ki Yi Club and Falcolm Hegbeth Social Club until the latter was dissolved after a fatal drunk driving crash resulting from spiked punch at a club party; the club was re-formed as the Junior League of Fort Worth.
 She attended dances and other social events at Camp Bowie during World War I, and worked at the camp filing personnel records after its closure in 1918.
 In 1920, Hazel voted in the first election open to women.
 The same year, she was hired to handle truancy at Daggett Elementary School; in 1923 she became assistant to the school's principal.